Save big (up to $1,875) on small business tools with our free membership, business.com+

 Here are some tips for showing how passionate you are about your business:

 • Narrow your focus: As you start gaining traction, refine your focus.
 For example, if you own a restaurant, consider what makes your establishment unique.
 Do you specialize in fine dining, exceptional desserts or local ingredients?
-Start posting broadly to attract a larger audience, then narrow your focus.
+Start posting broadly to attract a larger audience, then narrow your focus to a unique selling proposition.
 This practice will capture dedicated followers who are especially interested in your niche.

 • Build brand authority: Instagram helps you establish yourself as an authority.
 When you’re passionate about a specific subject, you come across as an expert.
+Demonstrate how you and your team understand your niche inside and out.
 This expertise will help you attract millennial followers who are interested in and engaged with your brand.

-• Dunkin’ Donuts: During the Halloween season, Dunkin’ Donuts encouraged users to decorate their cups to win a gift card.
+• Dunkin’ Donuts: During the Halloween season, Dunkin’ Donuts encouraged users to decorate their coffee cups and share photos on social media to win a gift card.

-• Four Seasons: The Four Seasons hotel chain ran a contest asking followers worldwide to snap pictures of specific landmarks to win prizes.
+• Four Seasons: The Four Seasons hotel chain ran a contest asking followers worldwide to snap and share pictures of specific landmarks to win prizes.

 Did You Know?Did you know